Mattiny/yamms/README.md

 	- **Target Node**: References the node where the scenes are placed in the scene tree. **Note** Don't place any other relevant Nodes of your scene underneath the referenced node.
 Whenever the MultiMeshInstance3D positions are generated, the target node will be deleted (without question).
 	- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.

+### PlacementMode
+The PlacementMode sets up the algorythm to generate the position of the MultiMeshInstances.
+Add a placement mode as child element to the MultiScatterItem. **Note** Do not the "PlacementMode" itself to the MultiScatterItem.
+Instead add the specific placement mode.
+The following placement modes are available:

+#### PMFlat
+PMFlat - PlacementMode Flat - distributes the MultiMeshInstances on a flat plane.
+The height is the average height of the polygon nodes.

+- **Exclude**: List of MultiScatterExcludes which apply to the parent MultiScatterItem.
+If left empty, automatically all MultiScatterExclude attached to the MultiScatter apply.
+- **Density Map**: Assign a black&white image as density map for instance distribution.
+White = 100% distribution, Black = 0% distribution.
+If left empty it uses 100% distribution for the whole area.
+Scale, rotate and position the PMFlat instance in order to position the density map.
+The density map is only shown in the editor mode, not when the game is running.
+To remove the density from the editor view, hide it in the editor.

 ### MultiScatterExclude
 The MultiScatterExclude defines a sub area which is left empty without any mesh generated in it.
 It is expected to be a child node of MultiScatter.
 There can be more than one MultiScatterExclude in one MultiScatter.